 This course is a required course for all freshmen students.
-The course focuses on modern world history, starting with the Age of Enlightenment (1700's), moving through the world wars, the Cold War, and into issues of today's modern world.
-In order to understand our own place in the world and in history, the class will study various cultures from Europe, North and South America, Africa, and Asia.
+The course focuses on modern world history, starting with the Age of Enlightenment (the 1700s), moving through the world wars, the Cold War, and into issues of today's modern world.
+To understand our place in the world and history, the class will study various cultures from Europe, North and South America, Africa, and Asia.
 The class will also study regional development, world geography, and current events.
 A portion of this class is devoted to standardized test preparation in relation to our CIP goals.